vedi/knowledge-base/src/documents/cocos2dx/js/store/Store_GettingStarted.html.md

 1. Import cocos2dx-store module into your project's Android.mk by adding the following:

     ```
-    # Add these lines along with your other LOCAL_STATIC_LIBRARIES
+    # Add these lines along with your other LOCAL_WHOLE_STATIC_LIBRARIES
     LOCAL_WHOLE_STATIC_LIBRARIES += cocos2dx_store_static

 	# Add these lines at the end of the file, along with the other import-module calls